-The p:header and p:footer components provide the ability to place header and footer text on each page of a generated document, with the exception of the first page.
+Description The p:header and p:footer components provide the ability to place header and footer text on each page of a generated document, with the exception of the first page.
 Header and footer declarations should appear near the top of a document.

-- alignment The alignment of the header/footer box section. (see Section 16.1.7.2, "Alignment Values" for alignment values) - backgroundColor The background color of the header/footer box. (see Section 16.1.7.1, "Color Values" for color values) - borderColor The border color of the header/ footer box.
-Individual border sides can be set using borderColorLeft, borderColorRight, borderColorTop and borderColorBottom.(see Section 16.1.7.1, "Color Values" for color values) - borderWidth The width of the border.
-Inidvidual border sides can be specified using borderWidthLeft, borderWidthRight, borderWidthTop and borderWidthBottom.

-The current page number can be placed inside of a header or footer using the p:pageNumber tag.
+Attributes • alignment - The alignment of the header/footer box section. (see Section 17.1.7.2, "Alignment Values " for alignment values) • backgroundColor - The background color of the header/footer box. (see Section 17.1.7.1, "Color Values" for color values) • borderColor - The border color of the header/ footer box.
+Individual border sides can be set using borderColorLeft, borderColorRight, borderColorTop and borderColorBottom.(see Section 17.1.7.1, "Color Values" for color values) borderWidth - The width of the border.
+Inidvidual border sides can be specified using borderWidthLeft, borderWidthRight, borderWidthTop and borderWidthBottom. borderWidthBottom="0" alignment="center"> Why Seam? [] Description The current page number can be placed inside of a header or footer using the p:pageNumber tag.
 The page number tag can only be used in the context of a header or footer and can only be used once.